yowarduuu/e-diksyonari/README.md

 hígad: a hairy caterpillar that causes painful sensations that include pain, rash, burning, itching, swelling, and blistering when touched (Tagálog)

-hínlaláyon: caterpillar that contains quill-like hairs that are connected to poison sacs; cup moth or slug moth caterpillars, <sub>fam</sub>Limacodidae Duponchel, 1845 (Tagálog [dial.
+hínlaláyon: caterpillar that contains quill-like hairs that are connected to poison sacs; cup moth or slug moth caterpillars, <sub>fam</sub>Limacodidae Duponchel, 1845: <sub>gen</sub>*Thosea* spp.
+Walker, 1855 (Tagálog [dial.
 Batangueño, Teresian-Morong])

 hulni: a kind of hairy caterpillar that causes an itch, pain, or rash (Tuwalí Ifugáo)